Caring for your product

 - Do use placemats to protect the surface from heat

 - If you spill any liquid, do wipe this up as soon as possible.
-If left, liquids can seep through the veneer and loosen the glue from the surface.
+If left on a wood veneer, liquids can seep through and loosen the glue from the surface.
 Don’t use a sponge as this will spread the liquid.
 Instead, use a paper towel or a clean dishcloth

 - Don’t use aerosol spray polishes on your furniture